10 minutes Reading time

 This is the 2019 Market Performance Report for Sofa Retailers.

 The sofa industry statistics report enables industry leaders to see how they compare to their competitors in terms of online performance and gain a better insight into the digital landscape as a whole.

 Showcasing the top websites in the industry, we analyse and rank their performances to give a better insight into how they’ve performed year on year.
 The scores given are qualitative so they provide an easy way to compare for retailers.
 We investigate nine different metrics including Link Authority, Brand Reach and SEO Visibility including year on year changes.

 We source data from across the sector as a whole, despite only showing the top retailers in this report.
 If you can’t see your company name, just request the data and we’ll send you across the information including you.
 If you need any of the scores, values or information explaining, we’d love it if you gave us a call to discuss.

-Once you’ve downloaded the report, this post will help you navigate and understand the data involved.
-We don’t just download the data and present it to you, we also research the market, pull out our favourite content pieces and social media campaigns as well as SEO wins for your benefit.
+Once you’ve downloaded the sofa trends report, this post will help you navigate and understand the data involved.
+We don’t just download the data and present it to you, we also research the market, pull out our favourite content pieces and social media campaigns, as well as SEO wins for your benefit.

 Let’s dive in with the data everyone wants to know.
 Who’s topping the charts for visibility and who lost out this year?

 DFS remains the market leader despite a 28% drop in visibility.

 SCS has gained 30% visibility this year putting them in 2nd place.

 Sofology has kept their 3rd place spot but did lose 15% visibility year on year.